 Notwithstanding such provocations, for old-fashioned types around much of the world today, a young lad's heart naturally turns to thoughts of mom, or mum.
-This annual SteynOnline podcast is based on my book, the above-mentioned A Song For The Season.
+This annual SteynOnline podcast is based on my book, A Song for the Season.
 Many readers have asked whether there's an audio edition available, and the answer is not yet.
-So, for the moment, this seasonal podcast is the nearest you'll get to an aural flavor of Song For The Season.
+So, for the moment, this seasonal podcast is the nearest you'll get to an aural flavor of Song for the Season.

-After our first broadcast of this special in 2014, longtime reader Daniel Hollombe wrote from Los Angeles to object:
+After our first broadcast of this special, longtime reader Daniel Hollombe wrote from Los Angeles to object:

 I'm sure glad I wasn't alive a hundred years ago.
 Up until now, I was certain that the Nineties had to be the worst decade of the 20th century for music, but after hearing this hefty sampling of the teens, I'm no longer so sure.
 As long as I live, I never want to hear another parlor waltz featuring an effete tenor who insists on rolling every 'R' (even the ones that aren't the first letter of the word).

 I'm rolling my Rs in anticipation!
 And in an age of Happy Gestational Parent's Day those rolled Rs are the rolled Rs of counter-rrrrrrrrrrevolutionary defiance.